Trivia Trap: Second format

-The reworked format began with the host asking a trivia question to the home audience, then revealing its answer after both teams had been introduced.
+The reworked format began with Eubanks asking a trivia question to the home audience, then revealing its answer after both teams had been introduced.

 Fact or Fiction?

 The first round consisted entirely of true/false questions.

 The previous day's champions selected one of two question packets, and each team member was asked one question worth $25.
 After all three members had answered, the challengers played the other packet.

 Two sets of questions were played, with the challengers given first choice for the second set.

 The Trivia Trap Round

 The team in the lead (or the champions, in case of a tie) played first and had a choice of two categories.
-After the category was chosen, the host asked a question and four answers were shown.
+After the category was chosen, Eubanks asked a question and four answers were shown.
 One contestant answered, and each of the other two had to agree or disagree.
 The correct answer awarded $200 if all three agreed, $100 if one contestant disagreed, or $50 if two disagreed.
-If the original answer was incorrect and if any contestants had disagreed with it, they had a chance to choose the correct one in the same manner described above and win the appropriate amount.
+If the original answer was incorrect, the contestants who had disagreed with it (if any) were given a chance to choose the correct one in the same manner described above and win the appropriate amount.
 Two pairs of categories were played, one category per team in each pair.